Seil0/cemu_UI/README.md

 ## Installation
 Simply download the cemu_UI.jar from [releases](https://github.com/Seil0/cemu_UI/releases), make sure you have the latest version of java 8 oracle jre/jdk installed and open the file. cemu_UI creats a new directory "C:\Users\USERNAME\Documents\cemu_UI", where the database, settings and covers are stored. **first start can take while!**

 If you want to use the cloud sync function read the [wiki](https://github.com/Seil0/cemu_UI/wiki#cloud-savegame-syncronisation) carefully!
-If you have problems using the cloud synchronisation please update to version [075](https://github.com/Seil0/cemu_UI/releases/tag/075).

 ### [FAQ](https://github.com/Seil0/cemu_UI/wiki#faq)